2kranki/gen/README.md

 I am running this on MacOSX for now with golang v1.12.7.
 I will adapt the above for Windows at some point.
 My editor is Goland from Intellij.
 It has worked well for me.

 I have added repository, app01.
 It contains the latest output of *genapp* for the Test01 example.
-See the *misc* directory in this repo for the controlling JSON files and [app01](https://github.com/2kranki/app01) repostiory for the generated  code. *gen01.sh* generates app01 for all sql servers supported.
+See the *misc* directory in this repo for the controlling JSON files and [app01](https://github.com/2kranki/app01) repostiory for the generated code.
+The README in [app01](https://github.com/2kranki/app01) explains how to run the generated applications as well. *gen01.sh* generates app01 for all sql servers supported.

 If you are new to Golang, I strongly recommend that you buy "The GO Programming Language" by Alan Donovan and Brian Kernighan.
 It is an excellent book and reference.
 I also bought "GO in Action" by William Kennedy but I can not recommend it.
 "The GO Programming Language" book is far superior from my point of view and is a great reference on the language and its libraries.